Rene P. Martin

 Ph.D. aspirant at the University of Kansas

-I am a first-year Ph.D. student in the Smith Lab at the University of Kansas.
+I am a second-year Ph.D. student in the Smith Lab at the University of Kansas.
 I moved south after earning my B.S. and M.S. in Ecology and Field Biology from St. Cloud State University (MN), studying the evolution and diversification of deep-sea fishes.

 1345 Jayhawk Blvd., University of Kansas Lawrence, KS 66045